elephantscale/es-training-new/terraform/Z-Archive/terraform-language-elements.md

 ## Terraform Gotchas

-* Eventual consistency is consistent…  eventually
+* Eventual consistency is consistent...  eventually

 * APIs for some cloud providers, such as AWS, are asynchronous and eventually consistent
     * Asynchronous means that the API might send a response immediately, without waiting for the requested action to complete